whirlwind-studios/School1/CONTRIBUTING.md

 - For crashes, please use Android's internal crash reporting system, if applicable.
 - For platform specific issues please go the the [appropriate repository](#repositories-en)
-- For general improvements, such as feature requests, use this just this repository
+- For general improvements, such as feature requests, please use just this repository

 To be able to properly understand and efficiently use it's content, please be as clear and as constructive as possible, and if applicable, providing examples how to reproduce errors or the exact context of the report/request.